DiGro/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 Setting up your build environment
 ==================================

-Click on the :guilabel:`Projects` icon on the left of the QtCreator window.
+Click on the :guilabel:`Projects` icon on the left of the Qt Creator window.

 .. image:: img/leftPanel.png